SimeonHristov99/DL_24-25/Week_08 - Generative Adversarial Networks/README.md

 **Description:**

-Define a GAN with convolutional layers, but not adhering to the GCGAN guidelines.
+Define a GAN with convolutional layers, but not adhering to the DCGAN guidelines.

 Using it create a program (training, evaluation and testing included) that outputs new images of Pokemons using the dataset `pokemon_sprites`.